hokus15/pioniq/README.md

 ```

 ### Pairing OBDII Bluetooth Dongle with Raspberry Pi
-**IMPORTANT** Next requirements need to be met to pair the OBDII bluetooth with the Raspberry Pi:
+**IMPORTANT** Following requirements need to be met to pair the OBDII bluetooth with the Raspberry Pi:
 1. OBDII dongle is plugged into the OBDII port of your car
 2. Raspberry Pi is within the range of the OBDII bluetooth dongle (<5m)
 3. Raspberry Pi is connected to the Wi-Fi.
 I use a powerbank to give power the Raspberry Pi when its close to the car.
 In my case using the USB car charger makes the RaspberryPi to be out of WiFi range.